Web-Development-Environments-2021/Assignment2_312168982_313465874/README.md

  Escape key: escaping the game in the middle of the game.

+ Play/Pause music button.

  Pacman mouth and eyes move by direction.